Redditor Asks If She's An A**hole For Putting A Raincoat On Her Cat

 8. Cats don't hide what they feel

-9. It sounds like OP's sister is just looking for something to whine about
+9. It sounds like OP's sister is just looking for something to complain about

 Moreover, cognitive-behavioral strategies can help owners navigate their feelings around pet clothing.

-This allows individuals to recognize when their desires for self-expression might conflict with their pet’s comfort.
+According to Dr. Dan Ariely, a behavioral economist, "Understanding the motivations behind our actions can significantly enhance our emotional intelligence."
+This insight allows individuals to recognize when their desires for self-expression might conflict with their pet’s comfort.

-10. Sister is being the mean one in this situation
+10. The sister is being the mean one in this situation

 11. It all depends on the animal's preferences